grafana/grafana-plugin-examples/examples/app-with-backend/README.md

-# Grafana app plugin template
+# Grafana App with Backend Plugin Template

 This template is a starting point for building an app plugin for Grafana.
+It includes a backend component.

 ## What are Grafana app plugins?

 App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.
+A backend allows it to perform a variety of additional tasks, like handling incoming HTTP requests.

 ## Getting started